-The Company's rent roll has decreased by 5.0% from £40,749k at 31 March 2020 to £38,692k at 31 March 2021, which resulted in IFRS revenue decreasing by 3.2% from £40,903k to £39,578k.
+The Company's rent roll has decreased by 5.0% from £40,749k at 31 March 2020 to £38,692k at 31 March 2021 as illustrated below, which resulted in IFRS revenue decreasing by 3.2% from £40,903k to £39,578k

-This decrease in contractual rent was due to tenants exiting at contractual lease break or expiry (2.6%) and cessation of rents through Company Voluntary Arrangements ("CVAs") and Administrations (3.2%), partially offset by net property acquisitions (0.8%).
+As illustrated opposite, this decrease in contractual rent was due to tenants exiting at contractual lease break or expiry (2.6%) and cessation of rents through Company Voluntary Arrangements ("CVAs") and Administrations (3.2%), partially offset by net property acquisitions (0.8%).
 Helpfully, rental increases in the industrial sector offset rental decreases seen in other sectors, demonstrating the robust nature of the Company's diverse property portfolio.